Home/Blog/Resource consents explained

 Prohibited activity (Pr)

 No resource consent can be applied for.
 The activity simply cannot happen, regardless of how good the proposal is or how minimal the effects might be.
-Council has no power to grant a consent for a prohibited activity.

 • Rare in residential contexts.
 More common for specific industrial activities or discharges.

 Example: Residential use in a Heavy Industry zone.
 Certain discharge activities near sensitive water bodies.
-Activities in some coastal zone areas or designations.

-The one that matters most for flood-affected properties
+§ 3.0The one that matters most for flood-affected properties

+If you are buying a property with a flood hazard, the category that matters most is non-complying (NC).
 Under PC120, a new dwelling in a Very High or High flood hazard area is a non-complying activity.
-So is any new dwelling in a flood hazard area in a rural or countryside living zone — regardless of whether the hazard category is Very High or just Low.
+So is any new dwelling in a flood hazard area in a rural or countryside living zone.

-The buyer's risk in plain English
+P Note · The buyer's risk in plain English

 Permitted status is binary.
 If you comply with every standard in the AUP for your zone — height, coverage, setbacks, everything — your activity is permitted and you proceed without resource consent.
 Miss one standard by a centimetre, and you drop out of the permitted category into restricted discretionary.
 There is no middle ground.

-Restricted discretionary: the workable middle ground
+§ 5.0Restricted discretionary: the workable middle ground

 For properties in Medium flood hazard areas, the relevant PC120 consent category is typically restricted discretionary.
 This is manageable.
 Council can only look at the specific flood-related matters listed in the plan — it cannot refuse on other grounds.
 With a competent flood risk assessment from a qualified hydraulic engineer, most restricted discretionary applications in Medium hazard areas succeed.